nichoth/ssc/README.md

     t.end()
 })

-test('verify a message', async t => {
+// This checks that the signature and given public key are valid test('verify a message', async t => {
     var msgIsOk = await ssc.verifyObj(ks, msg)
     t.equal(msgIsOk, true, 'should return true for a valid message') t.end()
 })

+// this checks the merkle-ness, in addition to the signature being valid test('is valid message', async t => {
+    // (msg, prevMsg, keys)
+    var isValid = await ssc.isValidMsg(msg, null, ks) t.plan(1)
+    t.equal(isValid, true, 'should return true for valid message') })

 var msg2